dalmo1991/superflexPy/doc/introduction.rst

 Principles of SuperflexPy
 =========================

-Hydrological models are widely used in engineering and science for prediction and process understanding.
+Hydrological models are widely used in environmental science and engineering for process understanding and prediction.

 Models can differ depending on how the processes are represented (conceptual vs. physical based models), and how the physical domain is discretized (from